 A mini implant is a term used to describe one of many different kinds of dental implants.
 The mini dental implant gets its name from the size difference in relation to other standard-sized implants.

 Regardless of the size, all dental implants are considered cosmetic dental surgery.
 What this means is that an implant of this kind is intended to improve the appearance of your smile by replacing a tooth or a number of teeth.

 The Different Types of Dental Implants

 There are various dental implants to choose from.
-They include endosseous implants which are the screw or cylinder style that are placed within the jawbone.
+They include endosseous implants which are the screw or cylinder style that is placed within the jawbone.
 This is the most popular style of implant but may not work for every patient.
-In order for these implants to be successful they require enough of the bone to be present for a solid fit.
+In order for these implants to be successful, they require enough bone to be present for a solid fit.

 The Benefits of Mini Implants